kateliev/TypeRig/Docs/GUI/TR-Panel-Basics.md

 _A grouping panel masthead_

 **Panel development notes**
-- Stability: Hight - no known major issues, but please run any panel with a font file open!
+- Stability: High - no known major issues, but please **run any panel with a font file open!**
 - Development priority: Very low - not likely to be changed often.
 - Future improvements: Configuration, auto-update, panel activation/deactivation and etc.